queekusme/queekusme-vc-schema-attestation/draft-queekusme-vc-schema-attestation.md

 # Schema Extension

 [@!I-D.ietf-oauth-sd-jwt-vc] permits `vct` documents to extend from another `vct` document.
-As a Schema Attestation Document attests for a specific version of a Schema document, the document the `vct` extends from **MAY** have its own attestation document.
+As a Schema Attestation attests for a specific version of a Schema, the document the `vct` extends from **MAY** have its own Schema Attestation.

-Schema Document Requests **MUST NOT** inherit Attestation from higher order Schema Attestation Documents.
+Schema Requests **MUST NOT** inherit Attestation from higher order Schema Attestation.

 # Security Considerations

 ## Issuer/Verifier Request for Information Discovery

-Requests to the well-known endpoint **MAY** use the `issuer` and `verifier` Request parameters in order to perform information discovery on the Disclosures within a the Attestation Document.
+Requests to the well-known endpoint **MAY** use the `issuer` and `verifier` Request Parameters in order to perform information discovery on the Disclosures within a Schema Attestation.

-Schema Attestation Document Providers **SHOULD** make effort to prevent Information Discovery utilizing methods such as Rate Limiting.
+Schema Attestation Providers **SHOULD** make effort to prevent Information Discovery utilizing methods such as Rate Limiting.

 Nonce values which are reused **SHOULD** be rejected if multiple requests from the same requester are received with the